These train journeys, overland travel, are what this trip is about.Twenty-four hours of mountains and desert wishing some of

 flowers, rice, onions, grape vines, fruit orchards, tree nurseries.

-The bureaucratic processes of the trip?!
+The unavoidable processes of getting there?!
 Well they are simply as they

 are and part of the deal - a lengthy process while the officials repeatedly check our sanity